shadowfaxthewhitehorse/tableauvizs/0_README.txt

 4. A2 series: a visualization of trigonometric curves.
 Software used: Bokeh, Google Colab.

-5. A3 series: a visualization of bar plots.
+5. A3 series: a visualization of bar plots for an audio transcription project.
 Software used: Bokeh.

 6. 3 series: a visualization overlaid on map data.
 Software used: Bokeh, Python.
 The type of map can be changed based on a parameter specified in a parameter file.
 Generally speaking, both political maps and terrain maps can be generated.